 Biography

-She is the author of four books: MY FAIR LADIES: FEMALE ROBOTS, ANDROIDS, AND OTHER ARTIFICIAL EVES ( July 2015); ALLURING ANDROIDS, ROBOT WOMEN, AND ELECTRONIC EVES (2008); WOMEN AND THE MACHINE: REPRESENTATIONS FROM THE SPINNING WHEEL TO THE ELECTRONIC AGE (The Johns Hopkins University Press, 2001), and BREAKING FRAME: TECHNOLOGY AND THE VISUAL ARTS IN THE NINETEENTH CENTURY (Rutgers University Press, 1992; Authors Guild reprint edition BREAKING FRAME: TECHNOLOGY, ART, AND DESIGN IN THE NINETEENTH CENTURY, 2013) .
+She is the author of six books: ARTIFICIAL WOMEN: SEX DOLLS, ROBOT CAREGIVERS, AND MORE FACSIMILE FEMALES (April 2024); MY FAIR LADIES: FEMALE ROBOTS, ANDROIDS, AND OTHER ARTIFICIAL EVES ( July 2015); ALLURING ANDROIDS, ROBOT WOMEN, AND ELECTRONIC EVES (2008); WOMEN AND THE MACHINE: REPRESENTATIONS FROM THE SPINNING WHEEL TO THE ELECTRONIC AGE (The Johns Hopkins University Press, 2001), and BREAKING FRAME: TECHNOLOGY AND THE VISUAL ARTS IN THE NINETEENTH CENTURY (Rutgers University Press, 1992; Authors Guild reprint edition BREAKING FRAME: TECHNOLOGY, ART, AND DESIGN IN THE NINETEENTH CENTURY, 2013) .
+Essays on her experience as a promotion writer for Playboy are in her book PLAYBOY, MAD MEN, AND ME--AND OTHER STORIES.

-She has lectured widely on technology, art, and design throughout the United States and Europe, and her lecture "Alluring Androids and Robots" was taped by PBS Television Channel Thirteen in New York as part of their "Best Lectures in New York" online series.
-In October 2018 she gave a presentation about her recent robot research and her book MY FAIR LADIES at Harvard University.
+She has lectured widely on gender and technology, female robots and other artificial females, the social impact of new technologies, and art and technology, throughout the United States and Europe, and her lecture "Alluring Androids and Robots" was taped by PBS Television Channel Thirteen in New York as part of their "Best Lectures in New York" online series.

 She received a State University of New York Chancellor's Award for Scholarship and Creative Activities and a State University of New York Chancellor's Award for Research in the Humanities and Social Sciences.

-She is the curator and writer of the exhibit "Picturing Female Robots and Androids" on exhibit at the New York Hall of Science in New York City from April-October 22, 2017 and the exhibit "Alluring Androids, Robot Women, and Electronic Eves" which was first held at the New York Hall of Science in 2007.
-This exhibit also appeared at the The Cooper Union gallery in New York.
-These are traveling exhibits of large digital images, and more information about them can be obtained by contacting her.
-She is also the curator of "Imaging Women in the Space Age" on view at the New York Hall of Science in Queens through March 2020.
-This also is a traveling exhibit and will be available starting April 2020.
+She iwas the curator and writer of the exhibit "Picturing Female Robots and Androids" on exhibit at the New York Hall of Science in New York City from April-October 22, 2017 and the exhibit "Alluring Androids, Robot Women, and Electronic Eves" which was first held at the New York Hall of Science in 2007.
+This exhibit also appeared at the The Cooper Union gallery in New York, and is available for hosting at other venues.
+It is an exhibit Tof large digital images, and more information about them can be obtained by contacting her.
+She is also the curator of "Imaging Women in the Space Age" on view at the New York Hall of Science in Queens through May 2024.
+This also is a traveling exhibit and will be at the Berkshire Museum in PIttsfield, MA from June-September 2024.

-A native of Evanston, Illinois, Dr.Wosk has degrees from Washington University in St. Louis (graduating magna cum laude, Phi Beta Kappa), Harvard University (MA), and a Ph.D. from the University of Wisconsin.
 She has twice been a National Endowment for the Humanities Fellow in art history, and received early studio art training at the School of the Art Institute in Chicago and the Parsons School of Design in New York.
-Her paintings and photographs have been exhibited in New York, Massachusetts, Connecticut, and Pennsylvania museums and galleries.
+Her paintings and photographs, many of which incorporate images of artificial women, have been exhibited in American museums and galleries, and she is a member of the Guild of Berkshires Artists

 SELECTED WORKS by Julie Wosk